I am loving the stupid names I’ve been using for these posts. Pretty soon you’ll have no idea what I am talking about.

 For me the move to AS3 also meant the move to doing everything in class files as opposed to writing it in the on a frame of the timeline.

 This was very confusing and difficult for me as I was not only learning the new syntax of AS3 but also was thrown head first into event life cycle, display list issues and other things that come along with writing classes and class packages.
 Stuff that I had never dealt with before (or at least didn’t know I was dealing with it).

 This will be the first in a series of posts on classes in Flash and I will be learning as much as you do I’m sure.
 So here we go.

 Continue reading “A Touch of Class”

 My wife runs a very successful clothing store in beautiful Port Carling, Ontario called Ohm Life.
 She asked me to help her create a website that was simple, elegant and captured the feel of her store.
-We came up with the look by mixing cutout elements with splashes of water colour texture
+We came up with the look by mixing cutout elements with splashes of watercolor texture

 I am very proud of the logo I created for Ohm Life when the store was first opened.
-It has appeared many different places and I have created all the print elements for them.
-We have done, awnings, door and window graphics, water bottles, business cards and hang-tags.
+It has appeared in many different places and I have created all the print elements for them.
+We have done, awnings, door and window graphics, water bottles, business cards, and hang-tags.
 Continue reading “Ohm Life”

 Opening a URL in Action Script 3

 Navigating to a URL in AS 2 was pretty straight forward.

 As with most things in AS3 that has changed a fair amount.
 It is no longer one line of code.
 I’ll show you everything and then walk you through it Continue reading “Going Somewhere?”